thorners55/stephanies-nc-news/README.md

 - Install dependencies:
   npm install

-- To run the website on a local server npm start
+- To run the website on a local server: npm start

-# General app information
+## General app information

 - Made as part of Northcoders coursework - created the API using PSQL, hosted using Heroku, deployed using Netlify.
 The repository for backend functionality can be found at https://github.com/thorners55/nc-news